Quick Answer

 Bond prices and yields move in opposite directions.
 For a discount bond the yield ladder climbs (nominal < current yield < yield to maturity < yield to call); for a premium bond it dips in reverse.
 Duration measures price sensitivity to rate changes; longer maturity, lower coupon, and lower yield all raise it.
 Credit ratings gate at investment grade.

-Everything in the unit on one sheet: yields, the price/yield see-saw, the yield ladder, duration, ratings, and bond risk.
+Everything in the unit on one sheet: yields, the see-saw, the ladder, duration, ratings, and risk.

 - Bond prices and interest rates move in OPPOSITE directions.
-Rates up, prices down (see-saw).
-This is the single most important fixed income idea.
+Rates up, prices down.
+The single most important fixed income idea.

 - Premium = coupon above market rate (price over par); discount = coupon below market rate (price under par); par = coupon equals market rate.

-- Premium bonds are amortized toward par (guaranteed principal loss offset by high coupon); discount bonds are accreted toward par (guaranteed gain).
+- Premium bonds amortize toward par (built-in principal loss, offset by the high coupon); discount bonds accrete toward par (built-in price gain if the issuer pays).
 Every bond converges to par at maturity.

 - Higher coupon = LOWER duration = less price volatility (cash comes back sooner).
 Counterintuitive but tested.